 For Lorenz attractor, the DM-S-TS implementation is around 1.8 faster than the sequential program when it uses 2 CPUs, and around 12 when it uses 32 CPUs.
 This means that the efficiency for 2 CPUs is around 92% and decreases to 37% when using 32 CPUs.
-For ECG signal, the best box-assisted parallel implementation achieves a speed-up of around 16 when it is run on 32 CPUs of GALGO.
-Moreover, the time saving is around 93% using 2 CPUs and 51% using 32 CPUs.
-Unlike previous case, the efficiency of best implementation decreases more slowly.
+As Fig. Y shows, the best box-assisted parallel implementation achieves a speed-up of around 16 when it is run on 32 CPUs of GALGO.
+Moreover, the time saving is around 94% using 32 CPUs, and even using only 4 CPUs the time saved is around 71%.
+Unlike previous cases, the efficiency of best implementation decreases more slowly.